ChadBowman/neatrader/README.md

 # Neatrader 💸

-Autonomous stock options trader powered by NEAT (Neuroevolution of Augmented Topologies)
+Autonomous stock options trader powered by NEAT (NeuroEvolution of Augmented Topologies)

 **This repo is no longer actively developed or maintained.** It was a way for me to experiment with my favorite machine learning algorithm and get some experience building a larger python project.
 I still think the underlying hypothesis is plausible in the limit of time and compute, but due to performance reasons I would rather use a modern machine learning framework, multiple neural networks for separate distinct tasks, and better high-level design.